 Prof. Juleen Zierath, Clinical Physiology.
 Steering Committee Chairman

-Prof. Anders Gustafsson, Dean of Research
+Prof. Anders Gustafsson, Vice President of KI

 Prof. Nancy Pedersen, Medical Epidemiology

 Prof. Peter Kurtzhals, Chief Scientific Advisor, Novo Nordisk R&D